 - For backups/data – Dropbox (EDIT: or Google Drive).
 This service is very simple, but very powerful.
 It essentially keeps a copy of your whole Dropbox account on every device you install it upon (though mobile devices require extra work to behave that way).
 And when you can add it to your linux amazon server… yep, automagical backups, stored everywhere you have Dropbox installed.

 - For automagical AWS snapshots! – Skeddly.
 I just found this, and dang but it does a proper (and CHEAP) job of automating AWS tasks – like creating snapshots.

-And, I think I’ll add a new category here for IoT / Automation recommendations:
+And here’s a new category for IoT / Automation recommendations:

 - For remote power point control: (Belkin) WeMo – I’ve been using these for years (before I fully got into home automation), and short of flood damage (drowning?) they’ve never failed.
 Bonus, while they talk to a Belkin cloud server, they can also happily be controlled by a local server.

-- For enviroment sensing – WirelessTag sensors.
-Ive not long started trialing these, however they have a lot of positives.
-They last years on their replaceable button batteries, communicate via long range WiFi, and every sensor can gather temperature, humidity, and motion (either because they are moved, or via P.I.R. motion sensor).
+- For environment sensing – WirelessTag sensors.
+I’ve now been using these for years, and they have a lot of positives.
+They last months on their replaceable button batteries (which are nowadays $5 at BigW for a 4 pack), have a very good range (best I had was finding a lost tag over a fence 50m away), and every sensor can gather temperature, humidity, and motion (either because they are moved, or via P.I.R. motion sensor).
 Only down side I’ve found so far is that without the internet, they can only send alerts of events (e.g. motion), but not sensor readings (e.g. temperature)

 they are temporarily bricked (unlike WeMo devices).